Lisa-752/Movie_Analysis/README.md

 ### Key Business Questions
 - What are the best-performing Genres in the Movie Industry?
-- How does Budget cost affect the success or performance of the movies?
+- How does Production Budget cost affect the success or performance of the movies?
 - Which director dominates the movie industry?

 ## Data Understanding